stevespages/express-with-steve/public/sphinx-documentation/code-examples.rst

 Code Examples
 =============

-The code examples each have a link to the result of the code called web and a link to the code itself hosted at github called git.
+The code examples each have a link to the result of the code called web and a link to the code itself hosted at github.
 If applicable there is also a link to the pug file that generates the html.

 You may also want to see the app.js_ file.